microsoft/STL/README.md

   Unsupported Tests  : 5
 ```

-In the above example we see that twenty-three tests succeeded and five were unsupported.
+In the above example we see that 23 tests succeeded and 5 were unsupported.

 ### Result Code Values

 Our tests use the standard [lit result codes][] and the addition of a non-standard result code `SKIP`.
 For our tests
 one need mostly only concern themselves with the `PASS`, `XFAIL`, `XPASS`, `FAIL`, and `UNSUPPORTED` result codes.

-The `PASS` and `FAIL` result codes are self explanatory.
+The `PASS` and `FAIL` result codes are self-explanatory.
 We want our tests to `PASS` and not `FAIL`.
-The `XPASS` and `XFAIL` are less obvious. `XFAIL` is actually a successful result and indicates that we expected the
+The `XPASS` and `XFAIL` result codes are less obvious. `XFAIL` is actually a successful result and indicates that we expected the

 test to fail and it did. `XPASS` is a failure result and indicates that we expected a test to fail but it passed.
 Typically this means that the `expected_results.txt` file for the testsuite needs to be modified and a `FAIL` entry
 needs to be removed.

 The `UNSUPPORTED` result code means that the requirements for a test are not met and so it will not be run.
 Currently
-all tests which use the `/BE` or `clr:pure` flags are unsupported.
+all tests which use the `/BE` or `/clr:pure` options are unsupported.

 # Block Diagram